hillwithsmallfields/banking-scripts/README.md

 Aims
 ----

-The scripts in here should eventually pick up files dumped by Financisto via Dropbox, and files saved from my bank's online banking facility, merge them both into the format I've been using for a few years, and reconcile my spending records and my bank statements.
+The scripts in here pick up files dumped by Financisto via Dropbox, and files saved from my bank's online banking facility, and should eventually merge them both into a format similar to the one I've been using for a few years, reconciling my spending records and my bank statements.

 Design
 ------